Monday 15 September 1986 was one of the most significant occasions in the long history of Notts County Football Club.

 To rousing cheers, Sirrel said: "With the passion you are showing tonight there is no chance the club will die."

-John Mounteney, the former Notts County vice-chairman said on the night: "We are staggered to find so many people turning out for Notts County.
+John Mounteney, Notts' former vice-chairman said on the night: "We are staggered to find so many people turning out for Notts County.
 The club belongs to you.

 "We as directors are just stewards of an institution that has been running 120 years and it is our duty to preserve it for the generations of supporters to come."

-And so Lifeline was launched with John Mounteney as chairman, backed by the tremendous enthusiasm from Neil Hook and Les Bradd, who together soon had a membership approaching the maximum 2,500.
+And so Lifeline was launched with John Mounteney as chairman, backed by the tremendous enthusiasm from Neil Hook and Les Bradd, and membership numbers were soon approaching the maximum 2,500.